General

 In February 2024, Mayor Freddie O'Connell's administration filed two pieces of legislation related to the initial development of Metro-owned land on the East Bank.

-- an ordinance authorizing Metro and The Fallon Company to develop the 30 acres of the Metro-owned East Bank land as identified in the Initial Development Area.
+The legislation was in the format of an ordinance authorizing Metro and The Fallon Company to develop the 30 acres of the Metro-owned East Bank land identified as the Initial Development Area.

 How much rent will the Fallon Company pay Metro each year?